Sergendel/FitBeat/README.md

   and summarize the resulting playlist.
 No additional analysis or recommendations are needed.
   ```
 - **Actions:**
+  1. Create_Recommendation_Table
-  1. Retrieve provided tracks from YouTube and convert to MP3.
+  2. Retrieve provided tracks from YouTube and convert to MP3. # ONLY if config.FRONTEND_MODE == FALSE
-  2. Summarize playlist.
+  3. Summarize playlist.

 ---